noiseprotocol/noise_spec/noise.md

  is secret this can leverage the `HKDF` analysis instead of the Random Oracle Model.
-It also ensures that the new `k` produced by `MixKey()` is a PRF from the old `k`, so the old `k` is not exposed, and the new `k` is indistinguishable from random without knowledge of old `k`.
+It also ensures that the new `k` produced by `MixKey()` is a PRF from the old `k`, so the old `k` is not exposed, and the new `k` is indistinguishable from random without knowledge of the old `k`.

 13. IPR